Tomisin92/healthcare-genai-rag/README.md

 ## Frontend Behavior Notes

-- **Conversations:** Each "New Consultation" creates a new conversation with its own message history and timestamps.
+- **Conversations:** Each "New Consultation" creates a new conversation with its own message history and timestamps
-- **Sources Panel:** For answers grounded in documents, the assistant shows a "Sources" section listing unique (filename, page) pairs.
+- **Sources Panel:** For answers grounded in documents, the assistant shows a "Sources" section listing unique (filename, page) pairs
 - **Chitchat & "I don't know" Responses:**
-  - Greetings / goodbyes are treated as chitchat and never show sources.
+  - Greetings/goodbyes are treated as chitchat and never show sources
-  - Answers that start with "I'm not sure…" or mention that the context does not include the answer are rendered without sources to avoid misleading citations.
+  - Answers that start with "I'm not sure…" or mention that the context does not include the answer are rendered without sources to avoid misleading citations
-- **Download Transcript:** The "Download" button exports the current conversation as a `.txt` file with timestamps and source references.
+- **Download Transcript:** The "Download" button exports the current conversation as a `.txt` file with timestamps and source references

 ## Operations